sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > <br></br>

 ### 3.4.8 Is representative data available?
-**Model developer or data engineer**: If there is evidence that the data used to train the model is not representative, indicate whether representative data is available.
+**Model developer or data engineer**: If there is evidence that the data used to train the model are not representative, indicate whether representative data are available.

 Is representative data available?